Enforce Multifactor Authentication when accessing servers or containers protected by ZeroLock®.

 IP Address

-Adding an IP Address to the rule will check the source IP address that is logging in to a protected system.
+Adding an IP Address to the rule will check the source IP address logging into a protected system.
 The IP address may be a single IPV4 or IPV6 address or it may also be an IPV4 or IPV6 CIDR range.

 If you want the source IP address to be ignored for this rule, just put 'ANY' in the field.